 Our ‘Tassie Select’ Group will run between 4-11th November – 2 MORE NEEDED TO PROCEED!

 - This adventure will involve a series of challenging day walks, where participants will stay in rustic cabin accommodation each night.
-This group will be lead by Prof. John Zalcberg – former Chair of the GI Cancer Institute Board.
+This group will be lead by Prof. Steven Ackland, one of our Board of Directors.

 - For full itinerary details – CLICK HERE